nrb5089/SignalProcessingTutorial/Module 0/lab2.md

 [1] Scheer, Jim, and William A. Holm.
 "Principles of modern radar."
 (2010): Chapter 20 Section 12.

+The problems for this lab pertain to creating your own radar receiver, much more information can be found on the broad topic of radar in the MIT Lincoln Labs Introduction to Radar Course, in particular, the first lecture https://www.ll.mit.edu/sites/default/files/outreach/doc/2018-07/lecture%201.pdf.

 # Problem 1
-First, a little bit about Python objects/classes, we instantiate a class as
+Cool, so let's build a radar receiver, but first, a little bit about Python objects/classes, we instantiate a class as
 ```python
 class Person:
     def __init__(self, age, name, eye_color):